extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/advanced_cli.rst

         '

-4. Similarly, following commands can be used to delete the user-defined fabric and its parameters:
+4. Similarly, the following commands can be used to delete the user-defined fabric and its parameters:

 .. code:: shell